A night of hope and healing at Second Missionary Baptist Church

 She also urged anyone who is going through something similar to what she went through to seek professional help from a therapist.

-Margaret Booker and Kristen Bowen from Moms Demand Action also spoke about their organization and the efforts they're doing to curb gun violence.
+Margaret Booker and Kristen Bowen from Moms Demand Action also spoke about their organization and the efforts they’re making to curb gun violence.

 Columbia Police Chief Geoff Jones spoke on behalf of the police.
 He spoke about the tragedy of recent homicides and the importance of moving forward as a community.